-VRMP in place?
-Yes / No) Has there an FGC? been Yes / ['] No Has a Mapping Meeting taken place?
-Yes / No) Is the child of a peer of of children identified a being at ris exploitatio group I as sk of Yes / 1 No Has the child been discussed at MACE previously?
+Has a Mapping Meeting taken place?
+Yes / No Is the child part of a peer group of children identified as being at risk of exploitation?
+Yes / No Has the child been discussed at MACE previously?
 If so, please provide a summary of previous MACE actions / interventions.
 What is the main presenting issue(s): What is happening right now for the child that you are concerned about in relation to potential exploitation? (eg. If the child is going missing, how often, where do they go missing to if known, what do missing episodes look like?)
 Consider what the associated risk(s) are.
 What concern(s) are the presenting issue(s) causing?
 What are you worried will happen to the child?
 What or who are protective factor(s) in the child's life?
-TO BE COMPLETED IN NTERNALLY : Screened By: Date: s the referra en accepted Yes / No MACE Pa Date: nel If referral not accepted, please state why:
+TO BE COMPLETED INTERNA LLY: Screened By: Date: the referral been pted?
+Yes / No MACE Panel Date: If referral not accepted, please state why:

-Appendix 7 Radicalisation Response Checklist
+Appendix 7: Radicalisation Response Checklist

-Summary of in-school procedures to follow where there are potential radicalisation concerns about a child/member of staff
+Summary of in-school procedures to follow where there are potential radicalisation concerns about a child/member of staff:

-Further information and relevant guidance documents are available from the Prevent Team or directly upon request from education.training@leeds.gov.uk
+Further information and relevant guidance documents are available from the Prevent Team or directly upon request from education.training@leeds.gov.uk.

-Appendix 8 Missing from School Response Checklist
+Appendix 8: Missing from School Response Checklist

-Referral pathway for reporting children and young people missing /absconded during the school day
+Referral pathway for reporting children and young people missing /absconded during the school day:

-Appendix 9 FE Safeguarding Information Sharing Form
+Appendix 9: FE Safeguarding Information Sharing Form

-Name

-Date of Birth

-Gender Identity Male Female Transgender

-, Non-Binary Genderquee r 🔛 Gender-fluid

-Please indicate the about either in the p afeguarding is ssue that y ou have been concerr ned

-Physical Abuse Sexual A Abuse Emotional Abuse

-Neglect Mental i ll Health Suicidal intent

-Self-Harm Forced I Marriage Risk to others

-Prevent CSE Faith Abuse

-Financial Abuse Domesti c Violence Female Genital Mutilation

-Fabricated/Induced I 🗆 Gangs a and Youth Harmful Sexual Behaviour

-Institutional abuse from home Sexting

-Trafficking Missing in education Substance abuse

-Child Looked After r 🗆 COVID- 19 related

-Other/Additional information(Please State):

-Are there any cur rent or relevant historica l safeguardir na concer ns?

-Are there any current or relevant historical safeguarding concerns?
+Name Date of Birth Gender Identity Male Female Transgender , Non-Bir nary 🔝 Genderqueer Gender-fluid Please indicate the nature of the incident or safeguarding issue that you have been concerned about either in the past or currently?
+Physical Abuse Sexual A buse Emotional Abuse Neglect Mental il ll Health Suicidal intent Self-Harm Forced N /larriage Risk to others Prevent CSE Faith Abuse Financial Abuse Domesti c Violence Female Genital Mutilation Fabricated/Induced II llness Gangs ar Violence Harmful Sexual Behaviour Institutional abuse Missing f from home Sexting Trafficking Missing i n education Substance abuse Child Looked After COVID-1 9 related issues 5 🗆 Other/Additional info Other/Additional information(Please State): t.
+2 Are there any current or relevant historical safeguarding concerns?
 Please can you provide details of the concerns that you have noted.
 Please also indicate if the concern was referred to any agencies (i.e. children's social work services, adult social care, police) and the outcome of the referral?
 Feel free to use additional sheets if required.

-Safeguarding Issu ne Date What act agency? ion was taken / Refe rred to
+Safeguarding Issue Date What action agency? on was taken / Referred to